Heartyhan History, Family Crest & Coats of Arms

 Early History of the Heartyhan family

-Another 95 words (7 lines of text) covering the years 1563 and 1575 are included under the topic Early Heartyhan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heartyhan research.
+Another 47 words (3 lines of text) covering the years 1563, 1575 and 1772 are included under the topic Early Heartyhan History in all our PDF Extended History products and printed products wherever possible.

 Heartyhan Spelling Variations